Audit and risk committee: choosing the best approach to internal scrutiny

 What is internal scrutiny?

-Internal scrutiny is the process of checking that your financial (and other) controls and risk management procedures are effective.
-According to the Academy Trust Handbook (ATH) (section 3.2), this should cover:
+Internal scrutiny is the process of checking that your financial and non-financial controls and risk management procedures are effective.
+Internal scrutiny must focus on:

-• Advice to the board on how to address weaknesses in your controls and procedures
+• Offering advice and insight to the board on how to address weaknesses in your financial and non-financial controls

-• Making sure all categories of risk are adequately identified, reported on and managed
+• Making sure all categories of risk are being adequately identified, reported and managed

-As an audit and risk committee, your role is to oversee the person or people who carry out this work.
-However, you won't do this work yourself.
+As an audit and risk committee, your role is to oversee the person or people who carry out this work – you won't do this work yourself.
 You'll set the programme of work they follow, and receive reports.